 Under current federal law, any urbanized area with a population over 50,000 must be in a Metropolitan Planning Area (MPA) for a Metropolitan Planning Organization (MPO).
-Urbanized Areas are determined by the United States Census Bureau.
 A MPA is the geographic area determined by agreement between the MPO for the area and the Governor, in which the metropolitan transportation planning process is carried out.
 At a minimum, the MPA must encompass the Census Urbanized Area and the contiguous geographic area likely to become urbanized within the next twenty (20) years.
 In Tennessee, the Kingsport MTPO MPA consists of the City of Church Hill, the Town of Mount Carmel, the City of Kingsport, and portions of Hawkins County, Sullivan County, Washington County, and Greene County.
 In Virginia, the Kingsport MTPO MPA consists of Weber City, Gate City, and a portion of Scott County.
 Figure 1 shows the Kingsport MTPO Urbanized Area and the MPA boundary.
+Please note, in Washington County, the portion of the Kingsport Urbanized Area that falls outside the Kingsport MPA boundary is under the neighboring Johnson City MTPO's MPA.
+Through a Memorandum of Agreement (MOA), the Johnson City MTPO is responsible for transportation planning activities in that area of the Kingsport Urbanized Area.